yasint23/test-petclinic-microservices-with-db/README.md

     * Allow SSH on port 22 to any node IP that installs Docker (ex.
 Jenkins Server).

-  * Outbound rules; (aslinda burada all traffic deseydik asagidaki poirtlari acmaya gerek kalmazdi ancak rancher dokumantasyonda yazdigi icin bu sekilde yapiyoruz ancak ileride kurulum asamasinda buraya gelip all traffic diyecegiz!!!
-Simdiden all traffic diyebiliriz)
+  * Outbound rules;
+  # Aslinda burada all traffic deseydik asagidaki poirtlari acmaya gerek kalmazdi ancak rancher dokumantasyonda yazdigi icin bu sekilde yapiyoruz ancak ileride kurulum asamasinda buraya gelip all traffic diyecegiz!!!
+Simdiden all traffic diyebiliriz

     * Allow SSH protocol (TCP on port 22) to any node IP from a node created using Node Driver.